blinkletter/Chem4410/Lessons/Lesson_01.md

 This section describes the **deliverable** that you are to produce for this assignment.

-> **Write** a report that answers a single question from the list in the instructions above.
+> **Write** a report that answers a single question from the assigened list.
 Each student will have an **individual question** assigned for the report.
 Your report will present the **step-by-step mechanism** for the given reaction with electron flow shown using arrows.
 It will likely be a single page when finished.
 Give it a title and be sure that your name is under the title. **Justify** any choices you made with brief arguments.
 Use professional tools (chemical drawing program, word processor, etc.) and submit the document in **PDF format**.

 Use the **table below** to match the **last digit** of your student number to the **problem** that you are to present in your report.
 Even though you prepared just one answer from the data set, you are expected to **be able to discuss** any of the problems (you did attempt them all, didn’t you?).